marcos-abreu/monaco/docs/getting-started.md

             app.navigateTo('user:profile', this.collections.userid);
         }
     }));

+Views are javascript classes that controls the behaviour of the screen presented to the users.
+In this example we create two views `UserProfile` and `UserVideos`; we link each view with a specific template object; and also attached some events that will trigger specific functions of the view.

-If you need more understanding on how to use views works, please check the [overview doc](/docs/platform-overview.md).
+If you need more understanding on how to use **Monaco.View**, please check the [platform overview](/docs/platform-overview.md) doc.

-### Congiguring your Application
+### Configuring your Application

-When you have all assets of your application, then you are ready to configure it before starting the application.
+When you have created all necessary assets and included the required business logic, then you are ready to configure how your application should behave by setting some application configuration states.

     // configuring your application
     app.set('language', 'en', true);
     app.set('username', window.username);

-The code above uses the `set` method of the application object to store some values that can be latter used by the application.
+The code above uses the `set` method of the application object to store some values that can be later used by the application.
 For more information about how to configure your application visit the [overview doc](/docs/platform-overview)

 ### Starting your Application